-I remember my first solo international flight.
-It was to Rome about 5 years ago.
-I was meeting my tour group at a hotel just outside of the city.
-I was so nervous to navigate my way from the airport to the hotel all alone in a foreign country.
+I remember my first solo international flight to Rome.
+I was meeting up with a tour group at a hotel just outside of the city.
+I was so nervous to navigate my way from the airport to the hotel all alone in a foreign country where I didn’t speak the language.

 My dad gave me some extra cash so I could safely take a taxi, but somewhere along the way, I worked up the courage to take public transportation on my own – I took the train to the metro and the metro to the burbs – then I wandered a bit and eventually stumbled across the hotel.
-It wasn’t a bad trek at all (oh, I’ve had those too – some of you reading this have been on those treks gone wild with me and are laughing about it right now, even though we weren’t laughing at the time).
+It wasn’t a bad or confusing trek at all (oh, I’ve had those too – if you’ve been on those treks gone wrong with me, you are probably laughing about it right now, even though we weren’t laughing at the time).

-The trip to Beijing was a long but smooth trip.
+My next flight, to Beijing, was a long but smooth journey.
 Travel tip: hire a private driver for your airport transfer in Beijing – its a big airport.
 It made life much easier.
 Still, as a single female traveler, the trip from the airport to the hotel is always the scariest part because it usually involves me being alone in a vehicle with a strange man in a strange land.
 I definitely feel more comfortable prearrange transfer than just getting a taxi outside the terminal.
-My driver was very nice and even refused a tip.
+My driver was very nice and even refused a tip–I would learn later that tipping isn’t always viewed as a good thing.

-Beijing is dreary.
+Beijing is dreary so far.
 The buildings and sky are gray.
 The traffic is heavy, and there is a stench of harsh industrialism.
-So far the service personnel have been very nice and helpful and the hotel room is fair (except for the rock hard mattress – I feel like I’m sleeping on a pool table!).
+So far the staff I’ve met have been very nice and helpful and the hotel room is fair (except for the rock hard mattress – I feel like I’m sleeping on a pool table!).

 It was daylight for the last 24 hours of my journey – the sun has finally set and it is definitely time for me to sleep – I’m just going to try and stay awake for a few more hours so I can hopefully adjust to the time difference.